transdigiware/qiskit-api-py/test/README.md

 API_TOKEN = 'YOUR_API_TOKEN'
 ```

-Then, you have to run:
+Then, you have to run under the main directory:

 ```
-python test_IBMQuantumExperience.py
+python -m unittest discover -v
 ```